 9. Walking Barefoot Outside can Help Us Connect with Nature and Ground Us.

 When bare feet touch the earth, they come in contact with negative ions.
 Research tells us that these negative ions have a healing, anti-inflammatory effect on the body.
 Conversely, when we wear shoes, we create a shield from the earth and restrict our exposure to the best antioxidant source in the world.
-Our bodies need to be in contact with the earth to be healthy, and there is nothing better than going barefoot for that!
+Our bodies need to be in contact with the earth to be healthy, and nothing is better than going barefoot for that!

 Earthing (also known as grounding) refers to contact with the Earth’s surface electrons by walking barefoot outside or sitting, working, or sleeping indoors connected to conductive systems, some of them patented, that transfer the energy from the ground into the body.
 Emerging scientific research supports the concept that the Earth’s electrons induce multiple physiological changes of clinical significance, including reduced pain, better sleep, a shift from sympathetic to parasympathetic tone in the autonomic nervous system (ANS), and a blood-thinning effect.
-The research, along with many anecdotal reports, is presented in a new book entitled Earthing. (source)
+The research, along with many anecdotal reports, is presented in a book entitled Earthing. (source)

 10. Walking Barefoot Outside can Help Kids Stay Safe.